jheslian/network-coverage-test/README.md

 6. Run the program :
 	- for unix or macos: `python3 manage.py runserver`
 	- for windows: `py manage.py runserver`

+You could also run some test with `python3 manage.py test`

 **External file**: mobile_operator.csv has been used to locate network provider and it's coverage which should be uploaded to the database.